unChaz/sci-fi-5e/docs/rules/backgrounds.md

 You have risen in the ranks of duelists, and have earned your respect among the elite praetorian.

-Skill Proficiencies: Physique.
-Choose 1 from [Acrobatics, Charm, Intimidation] Tool Proficiency: Choose 1 from [Musical Instrument, Navigator's Kit, Medkit] Weapon Proficiency: Pulse Rapier, Pulse Whip
+Skill Proficiencies: Athletics.
+Choose 1 from [Acrobatics, Charm, Intimidation] Tool Proficiency: Choose 1 from [Musical Instrument, Navigator's Datapad, Medkit] Weapon Proficiency: Pulse Rapier, Pulse Whip

 ### Hacker